Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Proofs of Section 4

-In this appendix we show the proof of Proposition \ref{prop: convergence}, which is a corollary of Theorem 1 of \cite{Hurault}.
-In particular we need to prove the following facts: \begin{itemize} \item[(i)] $h: \mathbb{R}^n \rightarrow \mathbb{R} \ \cup \{+\infty\}$ is of Legendre-type and strongly convex on any bounded convex subset of its domain.
+Proposition \ref{prop: convergence} is a corollary of Theorem 1 of \cite{Hurault}.
+In particular we need to prove the following facts: \begin{itemize} \item[(i)] $h: \mathbb{R}^n \rightarrow \mathbb{R} \ \cup \{+\infty\}$ defined in \eqref{burg's entropy} is of Legendre-type and strongly convex on any bounded convex subset of its domain.

 \item[(ii)] $F := \text{KL}(y,A\cdot)+R_{\theta}$ is proper, $C^1$ on $\operatorname{int}(\operatorname{dom}(h))$, with $\operatorname{dom}(h) \subset \operatorname{dom}(F)$.